Ring Size Guide

 In the UK, ring sizes are measured alphabetically and in the US and Europe it is numerical.
 Please note that there is not internationally recognised standard sizing and every ring size chart will vary slightly.
 Please refer to ‘Size’ in the table below for added guidance.

 |XX Small||H||4||46 1⁄2||14.8||46.5|

 |X Small||I||4 1⁄2||47||15.2||47.7|

 |X Small||J||5||48 1⁄2||15.6||49.0|

 |X Large||Q||8 1⁄2||57||18.4||57.6|

 - There are a number of ways to measure your ring size and we advise the following:

-- Please email email@example.com to request a Ring Sizer including your full name, address and telephone number.
-We will aim to despatch this to you within 2 – 3 working days.
+- Please email email@example.com to order a Ring Sizer including your full name, address and telephone number.
+There is a charge of £1.50 to despatch a Ring Sizer to you, the price of which will later be deducted from your order.
+We will aim to be in touch with you within 1 – 2 working days to process this.